 It is also important to listen without vague responses such as ‘I understand’.
 Because, even if you have lost a loved one before, your situation is totally different from the bereaving individual.
 No two persons have the same grief journeys.

-If you know someone that is having trouble with the holidays while in grief, it can be helpful to seek out our experts at the Grief Recovery Center for help.
-You can contact us at the Grief Recovery Center for more info today.
+If you know someone that is having trouble with the holidays while in grief, it can be helpful to seek out our experts at the Grief Recovery Center in Houston for help.

 No comments yet.